energeist/ACS-4210-makeutility/proposal.md

 - Expand functionality from single 1v1 match to tournament bracket
 - - Expand from single game matches to Best-of-N, as would be typical of a real tournament
 - Allow user to select players from input instead of random choice from top X
+- Allow selection of map pool instead of using GSL 2024 Season 2 map pool for all calculations
-- Concurrent API calls to speed up initialization process
+- Concurrent API calls to Aligulac to speed up initialization process
 - Concurrent Match outcome calculation
 - Parallel iteration to make use of threading
 - Improvement of calculation model
 - Further abstraction of code modules for better separation of concerns
 - - Headless client should be as light weight as possible, and could also be supplemented with an actual front end
 - - Calculation engine should live outside of the server as its own microservice / job platform
+- Implement memcached to prevent overquerying of API & overloading of DB writes